 The favourite dessert of vegans visiting Greggs is the glazed ring doughnut.
 Topped with fondant icing, this yummy doughnut is 100% vegan with no animal ingredients.

-Vegans should be aware that Greggs offer several different doughnuts, and it’s just this glazed ring doughnut that’s vegan for now.
+Vegans should be aware that Greggs offer several different doughnuts, and it’s just this glazed ring doughnut that’s on the official Greggs vegan menu for now.

 Unline the items above, Greggs Belgian buns are not on Greggs official vegan menu.
 However, these sweet buns do not contain any animal-derived ingredients and so they can be said to be vegan!